Muhammad Fiaz

 Muhammad Fiaz is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election, and was re-elected in the 2020 election.
 He represents the electoral district of Regina Pasqua as a member of the Saskatchewan Party.
+He was defeated in 2024 by elected New Democrat Bjahan Brar.

-Fiaz is the first Muslim to be elected to the provincial legislature in Saskatchewan's history.
+Fiaz was the first Muslim to be elected to the provincial legislature in Saskatchewan's history.